 Schools and universities are places where people not only study different majors but also learn to live in the modern world.
-The knowledge of ways to stop climate change is no less important than writing, reading and counting skills.
+According to alchemy tuition, the knowledge of ways to stop climate change is no less important than writing, reading and counting skills.
 Young people should find out how to become worthy sons and daughters of the Earth and not just good engineers, accountants or lawyers.

 After mastering basics in a primary school, students develop such high-level skills as categorization, induction, and deduction.
 Educators not only provide information but also teach children to think logically, distinguish cause and effect connections, and solve problems.